 - Removable reservoir

 Specifications: 13 x 8.2 x 12.3 inches and the product weighs 8 pounds, working on 120V only.

-Best espresso maker under 100: is there such a thing?
+Best affordable espresso maker under 100: is there such a thing?

 You don’t have to spend a fortune if you want to make your own espresso at home.
-These machines can do that for you and in most cases even produce crema and consistent results day after day.
+The machines listed above can help you get there by producing consistent resulty day after day.

-While none of these can compete with their cousin beasts of machines for $1000, they still do their job well considered the price tag.
+While none of these can compete with higher quality espresso makers under $600, they still do their job well considered the price tag.
 All of the home espresso brewers from the list come with 15 bar pressure, removable water tank, and make a decent crema.